 Rashi Shyam is managing the organizational changes within The Partnership, Inc. that revolve around digital technology.
 She assists the employees in adopting digital technologies, upgrading processes and procedures using new digital technology, and communicating needs of the organization to consulting developers.
 She also works to streamline communication to The Partnership, Inc. audience.
 Prior to working at The Partnership, Rashi has held positions managing communities and events at non-profits, and in Human Resources.
 Rashi has both her BA and MBA at Rutgers University.
 Rashi works remotely for The Partnership, Inc. and lives in New Jersey with her husband and 2 daughters.

-Senior Manager, Leadership Development Programs
+Director of Leadership Development Programs

 Lesley is the Senior Manager, Leadership Development Programs at The Partnership, Inc. Lesley works with the Vice President of Leadership Development and is responsible for oversight of the day-to-day requirements related to the execution of the Partnership’s signature leadership development programs.

 Lesley is an accomplished professional who has spent most of her career employed in both the hotel and destination marketing industries.

 She relocated to New England in 2000 to begin working for the Bermuda Department of Tourism as a Business Development Manager, encouraging travel to Bermuda.
 She has also worked at the Massachusetts Office of Travel Tourism, Rhode Island Commerce Corporation, and the Massachusetts State Auditor’s Office.